sftcd/openssl/esnistuff/design.md

 			void CLIENT_ESNI_free(CLIENT_ESNI *c);

 			/**
-			 * @brief duplicate the populated fields of an SSL_ESNI *
+			 * @brief Duplicate the configuration related fields of an SSL_ESNI *
-			 * This is needed to handle the SSL_CTX->SSL factory model.
+			 * This is needed to handle the SSL_CTX->SSL factory model in the
-			 *
-			 * Note that in server mode, there aren't too many fields populated
+			 * server.
+Clients don't need this.
+There aren't too many fields
-			 * when this will be called - essentially just the ESNIKeys and
+			 * populated when this is called - essentially just the ESNIKeys and
 			 * the server private value.
 For the moment, we actually only
 			 * deep-copy those.
 			 *